 Disadvantages:

-The journey starts with a banana tree jungle that is full of monkeys.
+The journey begins with a banana tree jungle teeming with monkeys.
 Next, you'll be greeted by soaring pine trees and beautiful rice fields, carved into the mountainside.
+And that's it for day one.

-The Annapurna Circuit encircles the entire Massif and takes between 15 to 20 days to cover.
+The Annapurna Circuit encircles the entire Massif and takes between 15 and 20 days to cover.
 Most visitors explore the trek in a counterclockwise fashion, as the terrain is more forgiving in this direction, including the crossing of Thorung La Pass.

+Most importantly, trekking the Annapurna Circuit counterclockwise allows you to better acclimatize to the altitude.
 It also helps to know that this circuit boasts some of the very best scenery Nepal has to offer.
 Its views of some of the highest mountains in the world will sweep you off your feet.

 Notable peaks you'll see while trekking the Annapurna Circuit include the Tilicho, Manaslu, Dhaulagiri, Machhapuchhre, Gangapurna, and Annapurna Massif.

 Worried about services?
 You'll encounter many basic tea houses, as well as a few luxury lodges scattered in between.
+Local food is also plentiful and delicious throughout the famous Circuit, with many travelers calling it a highlight in its own right.

 While it is possible to explore the Annapurna Circuit throughout the year, the Thorung La Pass is best avoided during the months of January and February.
 During those months, the uncomfortably snowy conditions may adversely affect your trekking trip.